Saraswati: As a Goddess

 Saraswati also gains divine relationships that further integrate her into the Hindu pantheon.
 In the Mahabharata, her familial roles and origin vary across different chapters.
 She is described as the daughter of Brahma, (ṛtā brahmasutā sā me satyā devī saraswatī, 12.330.10) a connection echoing Vac's relationship with Prajapati in the Brahmanas.
 Another account states that she originated from the Grandfather's (Pitamaha's) Lake, (pitāmahasya sarasaḥ pravṛttāsi saraswatī, 9.41.29) reinforcing her link to Brahma, who is referred to as the Grandfather.
 In another passage, she is described as the celestial creative symphony who appeared when Brahma created the universe.
-Her husband varies in different chapters—she is said to be the wife of Manu (5.115.14) and also of the sage Matinara, whom she chooses after his twelve-year sacrifice on her banks (1.90.25–26), bearing him a son, Tamsu (1.90.26, 28).
+Her husband varies in different chapters—she is said to be the wife of Manu (5.115.14) and also of the king Matinara of Lunar dynasty, whom she chooses after his twelve-year sacrifice on her banks (1.90.25–26), bearing him a son, Tamsu, from whom the Kurus descended.
 Additionally, she acts as a surrogate mother to Sarasvata, a son of sage Dadhichi (9.50.9-11).

 The Mahabharata also contains several stories featuring Saraswati.
 In the Sthanu Tirtha myth (9.42), Saraswati, caught between two rival sages—Vishvamitra and Vasishtha—favours Vasishtha and is ultimately cursed by Vishvamitra to flow with blood.
 This myth aims to glorify her tirthas, as later, sages purify her waters, depriving demons who had drunk from them.
 In compassion, Saraswati transforms into Aruna ("reddish"), allowing the demons to bathe in her and attain heaven.
 In the Sarasvata Tirtha myth (9.50.9-11), Saraswati plays a maternal role, raising Sarasvata.
 During a twelve-year drought, when sages had forgotten the Vedas, Saraswati sustained her son by feeding him fish.
 After the famine, Sarasvata restored the lost scriptures by teaching them anew, reaffirming Saraswati's role as a nurturer of wisdom.

 Ramayana

-In the epic Ramayana, when the rakshasa brothers Ravana, Vibhishana and Kumbhakarna, performed a penance to propitiate Brahma, the creator deity offered each a boon.
-The devas pleaded with Brahma to not grant Kumbhakarna his boon.
-Brahma called upon his consort Saraswati, and instructed her to utter that which the devas desired.
-She acquiesced, and when the rakshasa spoke to invoke his boon, she entered his mouth, causing him to say, "To sleep for innumerable years, O Lord of Lords, this is my desire!".
-She then left his form, causing him to reflect upon his misfortune.
+In contrast to the Mahabharata, the epic Ramayana has lesser mentions of Saraswati and the term appears primarily in passages that are generally regarded by scholar as later redaction rather than part of the earliest stratum of the Ramayana.
+Saraswati as the name of a river occurs only once in the Kishkindha Kanda (Critical Edition 4.39.2), where it appears among the eastern regions to be searched for the heroine Sita.
+As a goddess, she is mentioned in the Bala, Yuddha and Uttara Kandas.
+In the Bala Kanda (1.2), Brahma declares that the poet Valmiki's speech (Saraswati) has arisen through his divine will.
+In the Yuddha Kanda (6.105.63), the goddess Saraswati is said to dwell upon the hero Rama's tongue, although this chapter is widely recognised as a later interpolation.
+The most major appearance is in the Uttara Kanda (7.10)—the latest among the Kandas composed around c.
+500 CE—where Saraswati appears as Brahma's consort and is described as deluding the rakshasa (demon) Kumbhakarna into requesting the boon of prolonged sleep instead of invincibility.